Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 It’s important to remember that everybody’s experience of university is different.
 There is no singular way that university should be experienced and everyone has an individual focus which prioritises certain elements over others.

-So although this blog aims to help you with your transition from school to university, remember that this is your journey and only you can define it the way you want it.
+So although this blog aims to help you with how to transition from school to university, remember that this is your journey and only you can define it the way you want it.

-For many students, university is the first time that they’ve had the sole responsibility for cooking their own meals, doing their own laundry, and paying their own bills.
-If this is you, then it might be worth spending the summer before going to uni practising some key practical skills
+For many students, university is the first time that they’ve had the sole responsibility for cooking their meals, doing their laundry, and paying their bills.
+If this is you, then it might be worth spending the summer before going to university practising some key practical skills

 Try increasing the amount of responsibility you take on at home so that when you leave home, the change won’t feel as significant.
-Do your own washing, hoover your own room, take out your own bins, so that when you go to uni these things are just a matter of habit.
-No extra sweat!
+If you don’t already, do your own washing, clean your own room, take out your own bins.
+When you go to university, these things will just be a matter of habit, and you can focus on soaking in the academic and social magic.

-One of the biggest responsibilities you’ll have when at uni is budgeting.
+One of the biggest responsibilities you’ll have when at university is budgeting.
 Before going, make sure you have a handle on your finances.
-Make a budget, figure out how much you can spend on food, university necessities, and social activities.
-It can be an exciting time when the first student loan drops but the excitement won’t last if you blow it in the first week…
+Make a budget to figure out how much you can spend on food, university necessities, and social activities each week.
+It can be an exciting time when the first student loan drops, but the excitement won’t last if it’s spent in the first week!

 Freshers’ Week can be a whirlwind of meeting new people and going to new places.
-But as things settle down after Freshers’ Week, try to start making connections with people who you think you might have something in common with and have similar interests in.
+But as things settle down, try to start making connections with people who you think might share similar interests or characteristics.
 A great place to start is by trying out new societies.
 These are fantastic for meeting new people who may share interests with you in a relaxed and social space.
-Most people are open to a chat so don’t be afraid to strike up a conversation with someone you haven’t met before!
+Most people are open to a chat, so don’t be afraid to strike up a conversation with someone you haven’t met before!

 With all the new and exciting things to experience at university, you may have some questions.
-Whether it’s about laundry or the library, there’ll always be someone to answer your questions.
-Universities have great support networks set up so even if you feel as though you’re struggling, there are many people around to help.
+Whether it’s about laundry or the library, there’ll always be someone to answer these.
+Universities have great support networks set up, so even if you feel as though you’re struggling, there are many people around to help.

 Never feel as though you can’t speak to someone.
 University can sometimes feel slightly isolating but try to remember that there are people to help.
 From your academic advisors to Nightline, there are so many people ready to support you in your transition from school to university.